Jahia/scriptlanguages-thymeleaf/README.md

 # scriptlanguages-thymeleaf

 A experimental module that provides basic Thymeleaf scripting language support.
-This module should mostly be considered as a proof-of-concept because it contains some hacks to get this working properly.
-It is not recommended to use this code in production environment
+This module hasn't gone through Jahia's rigorous QA process and is therefore not supported.

 ## Features
 - Makes it possible to use Thymeleaf as a scripting languages for Jahia views